PelleLille/hsl-docs/predelivery.rst

 .. function:: SetDestination(host, [port])

-  Set the host and port for the current delivery attempt (it is not remembered for the next retry).
+  Set the host and port for the current delivery attempt.
+It is not remembered for the next retry.

-  :param string host: a hostname or IP-address
+  :param string host: hostname or IP address
-  :param number port: the TCP port to use
+  :param number port: the TCP destination port
   :rtype: none
   :updates: ``$destination`` and ``$destinationport``

 .. function:: SetProtocol(protocol)

-  Set the protocol for the current delivery attempt (it is not remembered for the next retry).
+  Set the protocol for the current delivery attempt.
+It is not remembered for the next retry.

   :param string protocol: ``smtp`` or ``lmtp``
   :rtype: none

 .. function:: SetTLS(options)

-  Set the TLS options for the current delivery attempt (it is not remembered for the next retry).
+  Set the TLS options for the current delivery attempt.
+It is not remembered for the next retry.

   :param array options: options array
   :rtype: none